 What is HotDocs?

-HotDocs is a document automation and management software designed to make creating and assembling documents simple.
+HotDocs is a document management system designed to make creating and assembling documents simple.
 It achieves this by transforming standardized documents into document templates, so they can be used repeatedly with far less admin.

 The software is owned by AbacusNext, with the first version of the tool being introduced way back in 1993.
 It’s suitable for a variety of industries, including but not limited to banks, government, insurance, publishing and legal.